MrFish1604/color-/README.md

 --------------------------------------

 ## How to use
-Just import colorspp.h and print something with
+Import colorspp.h and print something with

 ```cpp
 void print(std::string str, int fg=37, int bg=30, int deco=0);